braingeneers/braingeneerspy/README.md

 ## braingeneers.utils.smart_open
 Configures smart_open for braingeneers use on PRP/S3.
 When importing this version of `smart_open` braingeneers defaults will be auto configured.
+Note that `smart_open` supports both local and S3 files so it can be used for all files, not just S3 file access.

 Usage example:
 ```python